 - 1/4 teaspoon salt

-- 3 cups chopped peeled Rome apple (about 2 large)
+- 3 cups chopped peeled Honey Crisp apples (about 2 large)

 - Preheat oven to 350°.

-- Beat 1 1/2 cups sugar, cream cheese, butter, and vanilla at medium speed of a mixer until well-blended (about 4 minutes).
+- Beat 1 cup sugar, cream cheese, butter, and vanilla at medium speed of a mixer until well-blended (about 4 minutes).
 Add eggs, 1 at a time, beating well after each addition; set aside.

 - Bake at 350° for 1 hour and 15 minutes or until cake pulls away from the sides of pan.
-Cool cake completely on a wire rack, and cut using a serrated knife.
+Immediately run a knife around the edge of the cake and then cool cake completely on a wire rack, and cut using a serrated knife.

-- Note: You can also make this cake in a 9-inch square cake pan or a 9-inch springform pan; just reduce the baking time by 5 minutes.
+- Cooking Light Note: You can also make this cake in a 9-inch square cake pan or a 9-inch springform pan; just reduce the baking time by 5 minutes.

 Now this is a cancer prevention tip that makes me smile… it’s one that I don’t have to think about… one that I can do… one that I can OVER do, ha!